June 14-21, 2025 // Lexington, MI

 We’ll meet for two hour-long periods each day.
 The rest of the day and evening, you’ll have full access to Dance, Music & Spice Week.

 To improve our mastery of each of these elements, we will do quite a lot of playing, both in small groups and as a large ensemble.
 There will be exercises that expand our understanding of what it means to play rhythmically, trial and error to explore how to mold our playing to the dancers’ choreography, discussion of different types of arranging, and experimentation with improvisation.
-Melodic and rhythm instrumentalists will have chances for break-away sessions with Anna and Owen to talk about the skills specific to those roles.
+Melodic and rhythm instrumentalists will have chances for break-away sessions with Alex and Brian to talk about the skills specific to those roles.

 Come expecting to listen a lot—to each other, to your own playing, to live music during the week, and to recordings from a variety of contra dance bands.
 Don’t be surprised if you’re asked to dance every so often.
 It is our goal that through listening and experimenting with new skills and ideas, every participant will be able to approach the tunes they love with more confidence, breadth and joy.